 When it comes to hunting down the best street art in NYC, there’s more to it than just finding massive murals and famous street artists.
 It reflects New York City’s values and shines a spotlight on its diverse neighborhoods.
 Street art in NYC is mostly temporary by nature, with only a few iconic pieces preserved for posterity.
 So the best strategy is to visit a street art gallery instead, where the murals span multiple blocks and feature a number of street art styles and artists.
 Whether you’re looking to discover the newest talent or to simply locate a dramatic backdrop for an Instagram post, here’s a definitive list of the best graffiti locations in NYC.

 Tracing its roots back to Keith Haring, the Bowery Wall is iconic and continues to showcase the works of established artists and up-and-comers.
 The wall’s storied history includes a showcase of how some of the greatest street artists in the world have used the space.
 The wall has also courted its share of controversy over the years as well.
 From an ill-fated decision to commission an artist with allegations of a history of sexual assault to tackling such volatile and dramatic themes as gun violence, you’ll find no shortage of compelling twists and turns.

 Other great street art can be found in close proximity to the Bowery Wall, too.
-Our guest post for Street Art Chat features a few of our favorites, like the First Street Green Art Park and The New Allen.
+Our guest post for Street Art Chat features a quick tour around the vicinity for other mural hotspots.

 The Museum of Street Art (MoSA)